-Important Notes:

-- FACP enclosure can house up to two (2) 18 AH batteries.
-Larger batteries require accessory enclosure, part #SSU00500. - 2) NFPA 72 requires 24 hours of standby power followed by 5 minutes alarm activation. - 3) NFPA 12, 12A requires 24 hours and five minutes of alarm activation. - 4) Door holder circuits configured to disconnect upon AC loss need not be included in the battery standby calculation since they will not draw power during that time.
-Door holders will contribute to standby current draw when AC is present. - 5) Total current must not exceed power supply rating (3.5A). - 6) LED/Relay current must be accounted for in the battery calculation for the supplying source.
+Maximum Allo owable Standby Current Important Notes: (UL 24-Hour sta andby time) 1) FACP enclosure can house up to two (2) 18 AH batteries.
+Larger batteries require accessory 7 AH .230 A enclosure, part #SSU00500.
+18 AH .619 A 2) NFPA 72 requires 24 hours of standby power followed by 5 minutes alarm activation.
+33 AH 1.151 A 3) NFPA 12, 12A requires 24 hours and five minutes of alarm activation.
+55 AH 1.930 A 4) Door holder circuits configured to disconnect upon AC loss need not be included in the battery standby calculation since they will not draw power during that time.
+Door holders will contribute to standby current draw when AC is present. contribute to standby current draw when AC is present.
+5) Total current must not exceed power supply rating (5.0A).
+6) LED/Relay current must be accounted for in the battery calculations for the supplying source.